q5438722/VulLibMiner/README.md

 In `data_scripts`, we include our scripts for data-cleaning and generation for VulLibMiner and baselines.

 In `tf-idf-fig`, we include our evaluation results of RQ4: the selection of hyper-parameters.

-We do not open-source our code repository now due to the security requirement of our industry partner, and we plan to open-source them at the publication of our paper.
-However, in Section 3, we list all details of our approach, so that it can be easily reproduced.